kubesphere/website/content/en/docs/devops-user-guide/how-to-integrate/sonarqube.md

    http://192.168.0.4:30180
    ```

 3. Access Jenkins with the address `http://{$Public IP}:30180`.
 When KubeSphere is installed, the Jenkins dashboard is also installed by default.
-Besides, Jenkins is configured with KubeSphere LDAP, which means you can log in to Jenkins with KubeSphere accounts (e.g. `admin/P@88w0rd`) directly.
+Besides, Jenkins is configured with KubeSphere LDAP, which means you can log in to Jenkins with KubeSphere accounts (for example, `admin/P@88w0rd`) directly.
 For more information about configuring Jenkins, see [Jenkins System Settings](../../../devops-user-guide/how-to-use/jenkins-setting/).

    ![jenkins-login-page](/images/docs/devops-user-guide/tool-integration/integrate-sonarqube-into-pipeline/jenkins-login-page.jpg)